CarCostCheck

 Why Are Some Providers So Much More Expensive?

 The honest answer is brand positioning.
 HPI at £19.99 and CarVertical at £33.99 are not accessing better data than providers charging £4.99.
 They all query the same Experian databases for UK vehicle history.
-The price difference comes down to marketing spend, brand recognition, and what the market will bear.
+The price difference comes down to marketing spend, brand recognition, the data guarantee they bundle in, and what the market will bear.

 CarVertical does have one genuine differentiator: European vehicle history for imported cars.
 If you are looking at a car that was originally registered in Germany, France, or another EU country, CarVertical can sometimes pull cross-border history that UK-only providers cannot.
 For a standard UK-registered car, that feature is irrelevant, making it hard to justify the £33.99 price tag.